 SAP will be evaluated at the conclusion of each payment period (semester).
 Calculation includes cumulative number of units completed/transferred to VCCCD divided by the cumulative number of units attempted/transferred to VCCCD.

-If a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67% he/she will be placed on Warning.
-If a student is placed on Financial Aid Warning, financial aid is available during that period.
-At the end of the Warning period, a student must have a cumulative grade point average (GPA) of 2.00 and must also complete a minimum of 67% of all attempted units.
+When a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67%* he/she will be placed on Warning.
+A student is eligible for financial aid during the Warning period.
+At the end of the Warning period, a student must have a cumulative grade point average (GPA) of 2.00 and must also have completed a minimum of 67%* of all attempted units.

 Students on Warning for the current semester are advised to attend an online mandatory Satisfactory Academic Progress Warning Workshop.